Unit 3 - Practice Quiz

 A. git log <filename>

-B. git history <filename>
+B. git diff <filename>

 C. git status <filename>

-D. git diff <filename>
+D. git history <filename>

 44 What is the primary difference between git reset --hard and git reset --mixed (default)?